shoptology/boilerplate/README.md

 *Details to be added:*
 - All things Gulp
 - Components Guide
-    Loading components
+    - Loading components
 - Preprocessing
 - Build Tasks
 - Testing

+## Testing Guidelines

+This boilerplate comes preconfigured to run tests using the [Mocha](http://visionmedia.github.io/mocha/) testing framework.
+Out of the box, Mocha is configured to run either TDD (Test Driven Development) or BDD (Behavior Driven Development) using [ChaiJS](http://chaijs.com/) as the assertion library <font size="-2">*(information on the Expect/Should API and the Assert API can be found [here](http://chaijs.com/api/))*</font>.
+Additionally, [SinonJS](http://sinonjs.org/) is available for use to fake XHRs, spy/stub/mock objects and force your tests down expected paths.

+For brevity, the testing we're concerning ourselves with are:
+ - Unit
+ - Integration

+##### Unit Testing
+Unit Testing is __testing the unit in question, and *only* the unit in question__.
+Tests are meant to detail that the module, or unit under test, functions in a way that is expected.
+Tests should be written to demonstrate what happens to the unit when expected data is returned, as well as unexpected data.
+Forcing the unit down these paths can be easily achieved with tools like SinonJS.

+ that provide the data
+to a unit as expected, and unexpected - in order to verify that failing datasets or garbage data is handled properly.

+##### Integration Testing
+*TBD*

+____

 The Hackathon Starter Readme as of the 2.2.1 version we started with is included below:
+____

 Hackathon Starter
 =================